autoNumeric/autoNumeric/README.md

 [anElement1, anElement2] = AutoNumeric.multiple('.myCssClass > input', { options }); // This always return an Array, even if there is only one element selected
 [anElement1, anElement2] = AutoNumeric.multiple('.myCssClass > input', [null, 12345.789], { options }); // Idem above, but with passing the initial values too
 ```

+*Note: Using an array of option objects / pre-defined names will always merge those settings.
+The resulting setting objet will then be applied to all the selected elements ; they will share the exact same settings.*

 ## Options
 Multiple options allow you to customize precisely how a form input will format your key strokes as you type :